-- The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate. - How governors are supported to fulfil their role, can be found in Part two KCSiE 2023.
+- The Co-Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteachers, where appropriate. - How governors are supported to fulfil their role, can be found in Part two KCSiE 2024.